LuisFranco12/FullStack-Website/README.md

 ## Site
 ### [PenTales](https://story-frontend-zjh6.onrender.com/)
-I used Render to deploy my site and render takes a while to load the data from the database
+I used Render to deploy my site and it takes render a while to load the data from the database